-Kielbasa is a polish sausage that is enjoyed all around the world.
-It is a thick, dark-colored sausage which is packed with a heavy smoky flavor.
+Kielbasa is a Polish sausage that is enjoyed all around the world.
+It is a thick, dark-colored sausage that is packed with a heavy smoky flavor.

 Originally, kielbasa was found on the tables of noblemen and knights, those with higher stature in society, but nowadays it is enjoyed by just about anyone.

 Luckily, we are not in the times of lords and knights, and you more than likely have a freezer at home.